Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

 \subsection{Framework of the View Parsing Network}

-Figure~\ref{fig:framework} illustrates two stages of our framework.
-In the first stage, we propose View Parsing Network (VPN) to learn and aggregate features from multiple first-view observations in simulation environment.
+Fig.~\ref{fig:framework} illustrates two stages of our framework.
+In the first stage, we propose View Parsing Network (VPN) to learn and aggregate features from multiple first-view observations in the simulation environment.
 In VPN, first-view observations are first fed into the encoder to extract first-view feature maps.
-Notice that the first-view observations can be in different modalites, such as RGB, depth, semantics, and for each modality, VPN has a corresponding encoder to process it.
-All of these first-view feature maps from different angles and different modalites are transformed and fused in the \textbf{View Transformer Module}.
+For each modality, VPN has a corresponding encoder to process it.
+All of these first-view feature maps from different angles and different modalities are transformed and then aggregated into one top-down-view feature map in the View Transformer Module.
 Then the aggregated feature map is decoded into a top-down-view semantic map.
-In the second stage of our framework, we transfer the knowledge which VPN learns from simulation environment to the real-world data.
+Details of how to transform and aggregate these first-view feature maps can be found in Sec.~\ref{exp:arch}.
+In the second stage of our framework, we transfer the knowledge which VPN learns from the simulation environment to the real-world data.
 We slightly modified the domain adaptation algorithm proposed by \cite{tsai2018learning} to fit our cross-view semantic segmentation task and our VPN architecture.
 More details of this part will be revealed in Section~\ref{sec:syn2real}.

-\textbf{Pipeline.} As shown in Figure~\ref{fig:framework}, from one spatial position in a 3D environment, we first sample $N\times M$ first-view observations from $N$ angles and $M$ modalities (here $N=4, M=2$ in Figure~\ref{fig:framework}) in even angles so that all-around information is captured.
-For example, for a 4-view model, we take the first-view inputs with angle $\alpha$ of $0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}$.
+\emph{Pipeline.} As shown in Fig.~\ref{fig:framework}, from one spatial position in a 3D environment, we first sample $N\times M$ first-view observations from $N$ angles and $M$ modalities (here $N=6, M=2$ in Fig.~\ref{fig:framework}) in even angles so that all-around information is captured.
 The first-view observations are encoded by $M$ encoders for $M$ corresponding modalities respectively.
-Notice that encoder for inputs with same modality but different view angles are share-weights since we believe that feature patterns within same modality should be consistent.
-These CNN-based encoder extract $N\times M$ spatial feature maps for their first-view input.
+These CNN-based encoders extract $N\times M$ spatial feature maps for their first-view input.
 Then all of these feature maps are fed into the View Transformer Module (VTM).
-VTM transforms these view feature maps from first-view space into the top-down-view feature space and fuse them to get one final feature map which already contains sufficient spatial information.
+VTM transforms these view feature maps from first-view space into the top-down-view feature space and fuses them to get one final feature map which already contains sufficient spatial information.
 Finally, we decode it to predict the top-down-view semantic map using a convolutional decoder.